 The WATCHMAN™ has a proven safety record, with more than 30,000 procedures performed worldwide and more than 10 years of U.S. clinical studies.

-Atrial fibrillation, or AFib, affects your heart’s ability to pump blood normally.
-This can cause blood to pool in an area of the heart called the left atrial appendage, or LAA.
-There, blood cells can stick together and form a clot.
-When a blood clot escapes from the LAA and travels to another part of the body, it can cut off the blood supply to the brain, causing a stroke.
+In atrial fibrillation, your heart’s ability to pump blood normally is compromised.
+This can cause blood to pool in the left atrial appendage (also called the LAA), where it can form a clot.
+If the blood clot travels to another part of the body, it has the potential to cut off the blood supply to the brain and cause a stroke.